aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

     - greengrass:hello_world.py
     - s3://example-bucket/path/to/object
 ```
 Artifacts are referenced by artifact URIs.
-Currently greengrass supports greengrass repository and s3 as artifact
+Currently Greengrass supports Greengrass repository and s3 as artifact
  storage location.
 ### DEPENDENCIES
 Describe component dependencies, the versions of dependencies will be resolved during deployment.